M3RG-IITD/DiSCoMaT/code/baseline_comparison/README.md

 done
 ```

-These three models can be run on all three seeds using `bash run.sh`.
+These five models can be run on all three seeds using `bash run.sh`.
 All these experiments can be parallelized easily.
 Hyper-parameters can be modified from within .sh scripts.